dasta400/dzOS/README.md

 * ✔ ~~Message "_....Detecting RTC  [ RTC Battery needs replacement ] ....Detecting NVRAM  [ 56 Bytes ]_" lacks CarriageReturn~~
 * ✔ ~~Results of _cat_ command are longer than 80 columns.~~
 * ✔ ~~There are some artifacts on the Composite Video screen, due to some bad data in the VDP's Colour Table.~~
-* Files on disk can be run directly by simply entering the filename as a CLI command, but CLI is not checking if the file is an EXE or not.
+* ✔ ~~Files on disk can be run directly by simply entering the filename as a CLI command, but CLI is not checking if the file is an EXE or not.~~

 ---